 In the age of downloads and miniaturiation classical music has lost its visual impact.
 Is that why we have also lost the connection with younger audiences?
 Is the success of world and early music not just due to its rhythmic links with rock, but also because it offers visual entertainment with its exotic performers and their novel instruments.
 What visual entertainment is their for young eyes in the Rite of Spring, other than this superb 1973 CBS album cover designed by Richard Hess?

 This is going to be one of those maddening posts that asks questions without providing answers.
-But, shouldn't we be looking at making classical music more visual to attract younger audiences?
+But, shouldn't we be making classical music more visual to attract younger audiences?
 Alexander Scriabin pioneered musical notation for light and color.
-His 1909 symphonic poem 'Prometheus: the Poem of Fire' is notated for the Luxe, a custom designed light projector with controlled by Scriabin himself playing on a colour keyboard.
+His 1909 symphonic poem 'Prometheus: the Poem of Fire' is notated for the Luxe, a custom designed light projector which Scriabin himself controlled from a colour keyboard.
 This was built in Russia by physicist Alexander Moser, and the performances of Prometheus in Moscow and in New York were the first ever concerts with light shows.
 More than half a century later light shows became an integral part of rock concerts, below is Bill Haim’s Liquid Light Show.

 The problem is how to add the visual appeal, as exemplified by the Deutshe Gramophon LP sleeve of Stockhausen's Sirius below, without turning the concert into a circus.
 Binning the tuxedos is not the answer.
 'Hedgehog' complained here recently about the London Symphony Orchestra's experimental use of video in its concerts.
 But video projection of the organist at the St Remy Organ Festival in France worked for me.
 Surtitles are established in the opera house.
 Would back projection of close-ups of players mixed with abstract images by a top-flight light designer attract younger concert goers without alienating the rest of the audience?
 I'm not sure.
 Comments, as always, very welcome.